 Moray eels are prone carriers of Ciguatera, a naturally occurring poison that passes up the marine food chain and although some humans do eat certain species their flesh can be poisonous.

 Snake Eels – Ophichthidae

 A noticeable difference between this species and the Moray Eel is their pointed nose and muscular, bony, pointed tail used to bury itself deep into the substrate.
 A large family of eels with almost 300 species worldwide, probably many more undiscovered due to their secretive behaviour.

 This highly successful ambush predator is rarely observed and often missed by divers, inhabiting silt and sanding areas adjacent to coral reef.

-When sighted divers usually only see the creatures head peering out of the burrow as shown in image 8.
-If disturbed they retreat slowly down into the substrate, disappearing infront of your eyes.
-Banded species are more active hunting in the open, displaying aposematic mimicry of the venomous seasnake (for defence).
+When sighted divers usually only see the creatures head peering out of the burrow as show in the accompanying image.
+If disturbed they retreat slowly down into the substrate, disappearing in front of your eyes.
+Banded species are more active hunting in the open, displaying aposematic mimicry of the venomous sea snake (for defense).